-At the upcoming committee of the whole meeting, the MPS academic team will be discussing the audit of Benchmark Advance 2018 version.
+The MPS academic team has released the audit of Benchmark Advance 2018 version.
 This is one of the items in our literacy effort we have been advocating for.

 Why?
 The short version, educators and parents, other districts have shared with us concerns that Benchmark doesn't help kids learn to read and it isn't a culturally responsive curriculum.

 Even the publisher agrees with the concerns!
 Benchmark has revamped the curriculum with a newer addition.
 Unfortunately for MPS and other districts there is no "upgrade".
 You need to spend another $10 million or so for the new version.

 The long version.

 When we first started this advocacy we wanted to know, do we have a Tier 1 (general classroom) instructional problem.
 It's one thing to hear your friends and neighbors express frustration and share the struggles their kids are having to learn to read in MPS, but what is the scope of the problem?

 If you attend enough Board meetings you will hear frequent mentions of Multi-Tiered Systems of support or MTSS.
 One component of MTSS is that if you have more than 20% of your students needing interventions, you have a Tier One instructional problem that you need to make changes to your classroom instruction.

 When we asked district leadership, "How many kids are receiving interventions?"
 The district shared they didn't know, they don't have a tool to track this data at the district level.
 (More good news, next year they will!)
 What we have heard is there are too many kids in MPS requiring interventions, a 2015 Special Education Audit called out MPS literacy instruction and called for a "Intervention for All" model of instruction.
 The report makes clear that MPS needs to invest significant effort to improve literacy instruction for our students.